michael2012z/BitBible/markdown/KJV/files/Ps.md

 31. He spake, and there came divers sorts of flies, and lice in all their coasts.

-32. He gave them hail for rain, and flaming fire in their land.them…: Heb. their rain hail
+32. He gave them hail for rain, and flaming fire in their land.

 33. He smote their vines also and their fig trees; and brake the trees of their coasts.